zettai-seigi/Hunyuan3D-2.1/README.md

 ## 🔥 News

+- Jun 19, 2025: 👋 We present the [technical report](https://arxiv.org/abs/2506.15442) Hunyuan3D-2.1, please check out the details and spark some discussion!
 - Jun 13, 2025: 🤗 We release the first production-ready 3D asset generation model, Hunyuan3D-2.1!

 > Join our **[Wechat](#)** and **[Discord](https://discord.gg/dNBrdrGGMa)** group to discuss and find help from us.